pascaldekloe/zuri/README.md

 ## About

-… a library for strict URI/URL/URN/… handling, written in the Zig programming language.
+… a library for strict URI handling, written in the Zig programming language.

 No stable release yet. 🚧 I'm still learning the language.